huangluyang001/EC601-project/minipj1/README.md

 -n number of users to get from the same keyword, no larger than 200

 -m grap from my homeline(-c,-k will have no function if you use -m)

+# update 0921
+1. remove my key for twitter developer.
+So user should add your own in tweep.py line13-16. -m parameter will return pictures from your own homeline
+2. When having no pictures, raise error and raise warning when having more than 100 pictures.